WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays content of a file
+Displays content of two files